Hemp Voices: Anthony Dente, PE, Verdant Structural Engineers

 What was a win for your company in the past year?

-We have been experiencing a significant increase in demand for engineering services pertaining to low carbon, deep green, carbon storing, and natural building systems across the US.
-This is primarily from assisting with permit acquisition for designer, owner, and contractor clients.
-In addition, we are receiving more inquiries from product developers in the building space, who are trying to simplify these types of systems so that they can scale more easily.
+We are still experiencing a significant increase in demand for engineering services pertaining to low-carbon, deep-green, carbon-storing, and natural building systems across the US.
+We are also receiving more inquiries from product developers who are trying to simplify these types of systems so that they can scale more easily.

 (510) 528-5394